iListen2Sound/OBS_Control_API/README.md

 public static event Action onStreamStarted;
 public static event Action onStreamStopped;
-public static event Action<string> onRecordFileChanged; //newOutputPath
+public static event Action<string> onRecordFileChanged; //newOutputPath public static event Action<string> onScreenshotSaved;
 ```

 Note that `onConnect` is triggered after the client is connected **and identified**, ie when the mod is ready to send requests and receive events.
 If the client connects but fails to authenticate, the event will not trigger.

+Note that `onScreenshotSaved` is triggered for the screenshot feature available in **Settings -> Hotkeys -> Screenshot Output** ONLY.
+Screenshots requested by the websocket client will not trigger it.

 The event `onEvent` is a generic one that is triggered on **all** events that are received from You can use this if the event you want to suscribe to isn't on the list.
 The class has a simple structure:
 - `object eventData` that depends on the event and needs to be parsed